scsibug/fermata/README.markdown

 Configuring procmail filters/whitelists to restrict recipients:

-* Makes exploratory testing difficult
+* Makes exploratory testing difficult: Who should receive mail from which addresses?

 Use testing mail accounts: